wagdav/thewagner.net/content/tech/2018-02-26-Concurrency.markdown

 This function takes an optional list of strings and prints them on the console.
 If the argument is `Nothing` it means that the search request timed out (we will see this later).
-At this stage this function is looks more generic than it needs to be.
+At this stage this function looks more generic than it needs to be.
 Probably you would start with a simpler signature, something
 like:

 ```